Annual Grants

 Longer-term access to automated insulin delivery for Māori and Pacific adults

-Principal investigator: Dr Alisa Boucsein (Research fellow), Department of Women's & Children's Health, Dunedin School of Medicine, University of Otago.
+Principal investigator: Dr Alisa Boucsein (Research Fellow), Department of Women's & Children's Health, Dunedin School of Medicine, University of Otago

 Co-investigators: Prof Ben Wheeler, Department of Women's & Children's Health, Dunedin School of Medicine, University of Otago & Associate Prof Ryan Paul, Te Huatakia Waiora School of Health, University of Waikato